-Editor's note: Nobel-prize winning mathematician John Nash and his wife have been killed in a traffic accident.
+Editor's note: Nobel-prize winning mathematician John Nash and his wife were killed in a traffic accident May 23, 2015.
 This profile from 2013 is part of our series, "Inspiring West Virginians."

 The 9th floor of Fine Hall, the math building at Princeton University, is a place some people call the mathematical center of the universe.

 Here you’ll find the office of 84-year-old John Forbes Nash, Jr., one of the greatest mathematicians of the 20th century.

 One whole bookshelf in Nash’s office is lined with photos of his hometown, Bluefield, West Virginia.
 Nash left the state more than 60 years ago, but clearly it’s still important to him.

 “This is my high school in Bluefield,” he said, sharing the picture of his 50th high school class reunion.
 “I’m in the corner here.”